middleman/middlemanapp.com/source/minify-html.html.markdown

 # Minify HTML

-Middleman provides an official extension for minifying it's html output.
+Middleman provides an official extension for minifying its html output.
 Simply install the gem:

 ``` bash
 gem install middleman-minify-html